Bill Lindsay (third baseman)

 William Gibbon Lindsay (February 24, 1881 in Madison, North Carolina – July 14, 1963 in Greensboro, North Carolina) was a Major and Minor League baseball player.
 He batted left-handed and threw right-handed.
 Lindsay played several positions over his career, including second baseman, short stop and third baseman.

 Lindsay's baseball career spanned from 1907 to 1916.
 The pinnacle of his career was playing for the Cleveland Indians (known then as the Cleveland Naps) in 1911.

 Lindsay was often referred to as "The Professor" due to his older age and college education.
 Lindsay was well educated in an era where few ballplayers experienced a formal education.
 He graduated from Guilford College in Greensboro, North Carolina.
 Lindsay also received an undergraduate degree at Haverford College.
 For post-graduate studies, he attended law school at Tulane University., Harvard University and University of Chicago.

 Lindsay's first year in professional baseball was in 1907 playing for the Sumter, SC Gamecocks in the South Carolina League.
 In 1908 he moved on to play for Winston-Salem Dash (known then as the Twins) in the Carolina Association.
-As the season came to a close his manager took the same job with the Memphis Egyptians (later the Memphis Chicks) of the Southern Association.
+As the season came to a close his manager, Nick Carter (who was a player/manager) decided to go back to Memphis to play with the Memphis Egyptians (later the Memphis Chicks) of the Southern Association.
 He asked Lindsay to follow and become the everyday short stop.
 Bill played with Memphis for rest of the 1908 season as well as part of the 1909 season (team name changed to Memphis Turtles in 1909).

 In the summer of 1909 Lindsay was traded to the New Orleans Pelicans, also of the Southern Association.
 Playing on this team is where he gained some of his notoriety.
 Lindsay remained with New Orleans for parts of 1909, 1910, 1911 and 1914.
 In 1910, the Pelicans won the Southern Association Championship with Lindsay at short stop.
 He played that season with a center fielder named Shoeless Joe Jackson.